Water Sustainability Act temporary protection orders

 Early communications with water users focus on drought preparedness (e.g., steps users can take now to help prevent drought impacts) and awareness of early season conditions.

-As drought conditions worsen, the Province will increase monitoring in watersheds with high fisheries values and high-water use.
+As drought conditions worsen, the B.C. government will increase monitoring in watersheds with high fisheries values and high-water use.
 Regional staff work closely with other levels of government and First Nations to understand the demands on the watershed and to try and balance the needs as best as possible through voluntary water conservation efforts.

 As drought levels increase, water users can expect to receive requests for voluntary water conservation to help minimize further declines in stream flows and to prevent or defer the need for regulatory actions.
-Water uses may receive multiple requests with increasing urgency to voluntarily reduce water use as the severity of drought conditions escalates.
+Water users may receive multiple requests with increasing urgency to voluntarily reduce water use as the severity of drought conditions escalates.

 If voluntary water conservation does not improve flow conditions, TPOs may be pursued as a last resort.